noir-lang/noir/docs/docs/developers/contracts/references/storage/private_state.md

 The interplay between a private state variable and its notes can be confusing.
 Here's a summary to aid intuition:

-A private state variable (of type `Singleton`, `ImmutableSingleton` or `Set`) may be declared in storage.
+A private state variable (of type `PrivateMutable`, `PrivateImmutable` or `PrivateSet`) may be declared in storage.

 Every note contains a header, which contains the contract address and storage slot of the state variable to which it is associated.
 A note is associated with a private state variable if the storage slot of the private state variable matches the storage slot contained in the note's header.
 The header provides information that helps the user interpret the note's data.

-Management of the header is abstracted-away from developers who use the `ImmutableSingleton`, `Singleton` and `Set` types.
+Management of the header is abstracted-away from developers who use the `PrivateImmutable`, `PrivateMutable` and `PrivateSet` types.

 A private state variable points to one or many notes (depending on the type).
 The note(s) are all valid private state if the note(s) haven't yet been nullified.

-An `ImmutableSingleton` will point to _one_ note over the lifetime of the contract.
+An `PrivateImmutable` will point to _one_ note over the lifetime of the contract.
 This note is a struct of information that is persisted forever.

-A `Singleton` may point to _one_ note at a time.
+A `PrivateMutable` may point to _one_ note at a time.
 But since it's not "immutable", the note that it points to may be [replaced](#replace) by functions of the contract.
-The current value of a `Singleton` is interpreted as the one note which has not-yet been nullified.
-The act of replacing a Singleton's note is how a `Singleton` state may be modified by functions.
+The current value of a `PrivateMutable` is interpreted as the one note which has not-yet been nullified.
+The act of replacing a PrivateMutable's note is how a `PrivateMutable` state may be modified by functions.

-`Singleton` is a useful type when declaring a private state variable which may only ever be modified by those who are privy to the current value of that state.
+`PrivateMutable` is a useful type when declaring a private state variable which may only ever be modified by those who are privy to the current value of that state.

-A `Set` may point to _multiple_ notes at a time.
-The "current value" of a private state variable of type `Set` is some accumulation of all not-yet nullified notes which belong to the `Set`.
+A `PrivateSet` may point to _multiple_ notes at a time.
+The "current value" of a private state variable of type `PrivateSet` is some accumulation of all not-yet nullified notes which belong to the `PrivateSet`.

 :::note
 The term "some accumulation" is intentionally vague.
-The interpretation of the "current value" of a `Set` must be expressed by the smart contract developer.
-A common use case for a `Set` is to represent the sum of a collection of values (in which case 'accumulation' is 'summation').
+The interpretation of the "current value" of a `PrivateSet` must be expressed by the smart contract developer.
+A common use case for a `PrivateSet` is to represent the sum of a collection of values (in which case 'accumulation' is 'summation').

 Think of a ZCash balance (or even a Bitcoin balance).
 The "current value" of a user's ZCash balance is the sum of all unspent (not-yet nullified) notes belonging to that user.
-To modify the "current value" of a `Set` state variable, is to [`insert`](#insert) new notes into the `Set`, or [`remove`](#remove) notes from that set.
+To modify the "current value" of a `PrivateSet` state variable, is to [`insert`](#insert) new notes into the `PrivateSet`, or [`remove`](#remove) notes from that set.
 :::

-Interestingly, if a developer requires a private state to be modifiable by users who _aren't_ privy to the value of that state, a `Set` is a very useful type.
-The `insert` method allows new notes to be added to the `Set` without knowing any of the other notes in the set!
+Interestingly, if a developer requires a private state to be modifiable by users who _aren't_ privy to the value of that state, a `PrivateSet` is a very useful type.
+The `insert` method allows new notes to be added to the `PrivateSet` without knowing any of the other notes in the set!
 (Like posting an envelope into a post box, you don't know what else is in there!).

-## `Singleton<NoteType>`
+## `PrivateMutable<NoteType>`

-Singleton is a private state variable that is unique in a way.
-When a Singleton is initialized, a note is created to represent its value.
+PrivateMutable (formerly known as `Singleton`) is a private state variable that is unique in a way.
+When a PrivateMutable is initialized, a note is created to represent its value.
 And the way to update the value is to destroy the current note, and create a new one with the updated value.

 Like for public state, we define the struct to have context and a storage slot.
-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/aztec-nr/aztec/src/state_vars/singleton.nr).
+You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/aztec-nr/aztec/src/state_vars/private_mutable.nr).

-An example of singleton usage in the account contracts is keeping track of public keys.
-The `Singleton` is added to the `Storage` struct as follows:
+An example of `PrivateMutable` usage in the account contracts is keeping track of public keys.
+The `PrivateMutable` is added to the `Storage` struct as follows:

-#include_code storage-singleton-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code storage-private-mutable-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 ### `new`

-As part of the initialization of the `Storage` struct, the `Singleton` is created as follows at the specified storage slot.
+As part of the initialization of the `Storage` struct, the `PrivateMutable` is created as follows at the specified storage slot.

-#include_code start_vars_singleton /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code start_vars_private_mutable /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 ### `initialize`

-As mentioned, the Singleton is initialized to create the first note and value.
+As mentioned, the PrivateMutable is initialized to create the first note and value.

-When this function is called, a nullifier of the storage slot is created, preventing this Singleton from being initialized again.
+When this function is called, a nullifier of the storage slot is created, preventing this PrivateMutable from being initialized again.

 :::danger Privacy-Leak
 Beware that because this nullifier is created only from the storage slot without randomness it leaks privacy.
 This means that it is possible for an external observer to determine when the note is nullified.